OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 > _Note_: wires are shown on top of the Bonnet, they are actually _under_ it.

+> _Warning_: powering the pump _and_ the Raspberry Pi from the same source can be challenging.
+The voltage
+> drops when the pump starts, and the Raspberry Pi can very well shutdown.
+This
+> is why there is a capacitor in the circuit, acting as a buffer, to avoid a too steep voltage drop when the pump starts.

 | Bonnet top | Bonnet bottom |
 |:----------:|:-------------:|
 | ![top](./docimg/bonnet.top.jpg) | ![bottom](./docimg/bonnet.bottom.jpg) |

-> _Warning_: powering the pump _and_ the Raspberry Pi from the same source seems not to be a good idea.
-The Raspberry Pi stops when the pump starts,
-> the pump draws everything.
-I'm looking into capacitors or breakout boards to fix that.
-More soon.

 ### Flowchart